nilswsr/Programmieren1-Exam/README.md

 # Programmieren1 Exam
-The exam of the course "Programmieren 1" by the TU Braunschweig was about applying the abilities learned in the course.
+The exam of the course "Programmieren 1" by the TU Braunschweig was about applying the abilities learned in this course.

 ## What I have learned
 - Correlation between Classes and Interfaces